 But there are also more personal reactions.

 For some Israelis, watching the abuses suffered by Coptic Christians stirs a feeling of déjà vu.
 According to historian Martin Gilbert, following the 1948 War of Independence, hundreds of Egyptian Jews were jailed; riots in Jewish quarters led to beatings and looting.
 Police broke into homes on unexplained “searches” and authorities confiscated vast amounts of wealth.
 Family members and friends disappeared, never to be seen again.
 Between 1948 and 1968, nearly 30,000 Jews fled of Egypt in fear of their lives.
+Rachel Lipkin and her family escaped Egypt in 1969, when her father was released from prison, after being forced to sign away all the family assets to the government.

 During her father’s three-year imprisonment (thousands of Jews were locked up after the 1967 Six Day War), Lipkin still remembers the kindness of Coptic neighbors who regularly brought eggs, milk and bread to her mother.
 “I was just 11 years old at the time, but I clearly remember what they said.
 ‘They are coming after you Jews,’ they told my mother, ‘and once they have driven you out of the country, then they will come after us Christians.
 We know this.’”
 Lipkin, whose work involves monitoring Arabic-language radio and television broadcasts, has followed this story closely and does not anticipate a good outcome for Egypt’s beleaguered Christians.
 Others share her view, “I haven’t seen the Copts as afraid as they are these days.
 They think that the military itself is penetrated by the Muslim Brotherhood,” said Marianne Samuel, 33, a teacher who works in Bahrain and who returned to Egypt to take part in the revolution, speaking to Al Masry Al Yom.
 After Mubarak’s resignation and the release of countless Islamist prisoners, Copts fear becoming second-class citizens – or worse – under an Islamic state.